Quantcast

 The Nightmare

-It was sexy pajama party night at the Omega OMG sorority house and all the young ladies were clad in their skimpiest nighties, all of them crowded around the warm fire as they watched a horror movie on the big screen.
+It was sexy pajama party night at the Omega Mega Gamma OMG sorority house and all the young ladies were clad in their skimpiest nighties, all of them crowded around the warm fire as they watched a horror movie on the big screen.
 They were counting on the safety in numbers hypothesis to keep them from the wrath of a serial killer stalking the campus, a fiend who’d ended the lives of four young women so far with no leads in the case.

-An hour into the film, right when they first sexy coed was walking down into the basement to retrieve her laundry where the ghoul is hiding in wait, the screen on the TV went blank.
+An hour into the film, right when the first sexy coed was walking down into the basement to retrieve her laundry where the ghoul is hiding in wait, the screen on the TV went blank.

 “Not now, this is the best part,” Cindy squealed.